History of the Jews in Singapore: David Marshall

 One of the most well-known Jews in the history of Singapore was David Marshall (1908–1995).
-He was the first chief minister of Singapore in 1955, serving for 14 months while being leader of the Labour Front.
+He was the first chief minister of Singapore in 1955, serving for 14 months while being the leader of the Labour Front.
 He also led the first Merdeka Talks to London in hopes of gaining independence from the British but resigned after failing.
-Following his resignation, in 1957, he founded the Workers Party of Singapore, which is currently Singapore's second largest political party.
+Following his resignation in 1957, he founded the Workers Party of Singapore, which is currently Singapore's second largest political party.

 In his later life, he served as Singapore's ambassador to France, Switzerland, Spain, and Portugal.
 He died in 1995 of lung cancer.

 Sir Manasseh Meyer

 Sir Manasseh Meyer (1843–1930) was a British businessman and philanthropist who was a benefactor to the Jewish community in Singapore.
 He was the Jewish community's most generous benefactor, being responsible for the setting up of its two synagogues — Maghain Aboth Synagogue and Chesed-El Synagogue.
 Chesed-El was built for the use of his family and others.

 Together with three other wealthy Jews, Meyer bought a large piece of land in Moulmein Road for $5,407.12 for the Jewish Cemetery.
 Meyer also bought the adjoining piece of land for $8,681.40 and, after reserving a plot for himself and his second wife, Rebecca, presented it to the community.
-His wife Rebecca died in 1915.
+His wife, Rebecca, died in 1915.

 In 1928, he donated $150,000 to the University of Malaya in Singapore (now the National University of Singapore), to build its science building, which has become a Singaporean national monument.
 Britain's King George V knighted him in 1929 after he donated $20,000 to the British military effort in World War I. Meyer Road in Singapore is named after him.

 Frank Benjamin

-Frank Benjamin is a merchant who founded retailing company F J Benjamin in 1959.
+Frank Benjamin is a merchant who founded the retailing company F J Benjamin in 1959.
 In 1975, he opened Singapore's first single-brand store, Lanvin, in the Grand Hyatt hotel.